 - babysitter.

-Note that unlike CRS 18-3-405 – Colorado’s regular sex assault on a child law – sex assault on a minor by one in a position of trust applies to all children under 18 years of age, regardless of the difference in age between the minor and the person accused.2
+Note that unlike CRS 18-3-405 – Colorado’s regular sex assault on a child law – sexual assault on a child by one in a position of trust applies to all children under 18 years of age, regardless of the difference in age between the minor and the perpetrator.2

 3. What are the penalties?

 Sex assault on a minor by one in a position of trust is usually a Colorado class 4 felony when the minor is 15, 16 or 17 years old.
-Under this circumstance, the consequences of this type of child sexual abuse include:
+The sentence is:

-In addition, the defendant faces 10 years to life on Sex Offender Intensive Supervision Probation (SOISP).
+In addition, you face 10 years to life on Sex Offender Intensive Supervision Probation (SOISP).

-Sex assault on a minor by one in a position of trust increases to a Colorado class 3 felony, however, if:
+Sex assault on a minor by one in a position of trust increases to a Colorado class 3 felony if:

 - The offense was part of a pattern of sexual abuse.